Voice Dialogue/Parts Work

 I’ve also learned a “Parts Alignment” technique through my True Purpose coach training.
 This technique is designed to get parts to see their common purpose and work together like a team.

-Finally, there’s an NLP (neurolinguistic programming) Conflict Resolution technique that’s extraordinary for bringing about balanced behavior and inner peace by getting opposing parts to see their common goals (e.g., the part that’s angry vs. the part that’s been repressed from being angry; the part that wants to be intimate and sexually uninhibited vs. the part that’s been told “sex is bad,” etc.).
+Finally, there’s an NLP (neurolinguistic programming) Conflict Resolution technique that’s extraordinary for bringing about balanced behavior and inner peace by getting opposing parts to see their common goals (the part that’s angry vs. the part that’s been repressed from being angry; the part that wants to please people vs. the part that needs to set healthy boundaries, etc.).

 For more information about Voice Dialogue, see: